saursin/riscv-atom/docs/pages/getting_started/prerequisites.rst

   $ sudo apt -y install texlive-latex-recommended texlive-pictures texlive-latex-extra latexmk

 Install sphinx & other python dependencies
 ===========================================
 Sphinx is used to generate the RISC-V Atom Documentation and User-Manual in PDF & HTML.

 .. code-block:: bash

-  $ cd docs/ && pip install -r requirements.txt
+  $ pip install -r docs/requirements.txt